dietmap/yaak/README.md

 ### Docker

-The docker image is stored in the Docker Hub under [dietmap/yaak](https://cloud.docker.com/repository/docker/dietmap/yaak) repo.
+The docker image is stored in Docker Hub [dietmap/yaak](https://cloud.docker.com/repository/docker/dietmap/yaak) repo.

 #### Running

-You can pass environment variables when starting the container using -e parameter:
+You should pass environment variables when starting the container using -e parameter:

 ```bash
 $ doceker run ...